“It’s a rewarding experience” Why Autumn serves her fellow veteransJune 28, 2019

-He said he ended up spending years in and out of rehabs, ruined relationships with his son and family, and continued to suffer from substance abuse.
+He said he ended up spending years in and out of rehabs, ruined relationships with his son and family, and lived a lot of years as a homeless vet.

 “Finally, I really hit rock bottom.
 I just got tired of living that life,” Whitney said.
 “I’d get up for a while, then I’d go back down again.”

-He called HVAF in July 2014 and unlike the usual answer he gets from recovery centers about not having an open bed for 30 days– they told him they had a bed ready for him that same day.
+He called HVAF, as he knew they serve homeless vets, in July 2014.
+Unlike the usual answer he gets from recovery centers about not having an open bed for 30 days– they told him they had a bed ready for him that same day.

 “I was kind of excited.
 I felt in my spirit that this was going to be it.
 So I came to HVAF and the REST Program and I decided that whatever they told me I had to do, I was gonna do,” Whitney said.
 “I knew the lingo, I could fool you.
 But I wasn’t trying to do that this time.
 So I went through the program, and did 8 months there.”